CaptainN/meteor-svelte-starter/README.md

 - SSR using Meteor's `server-render`, with properly configured code split preloading through `npdev:svelte-loadable`.
 See: `/server/ssr.js`.
 - SSR hydration, with optimized route specific module preloading, using `npdev:svelte-loadable`.
 See: `/client/main.js`.
 - Shows how to load data using Meteor's tracker (see: `/imports/utils/useTracker.js` and `/imports/ui/pages/Page.svelte`).
+- Uses [`staringatlights:fast-render`](https://github.com/abecks/meteor-fast-render) to hydrate pub/sub data before hydration (no flash of loading).

 ## Features TODO
 - Proper offline first data.
 Right now data queries through Mongo are properly rendered in SSR, but then are rendered again client side without hydration, resulting in a "flash of loading".
 - Proper offline first module code.
 This can be implemented simply using Meteor's `appcache` package, but I'd like to provide a proper Service Worker.
 - Workable solution for SSR when a user is logged in.
 Probably will use [`alawi:ssr-helper`](https://github.com/aliogaili/ssr-helper/).
+- A way to provide a generic (no route specific SSR) page template for use with Service Worker Cache (the app shell pattern).

 ## Structure
 The project is set up with a fairly standard Meteor folder structure.
 It uses Meteor's `mainMondule` entry points defined in `package.json`.
 Main entry points are `/client/main.js` and `/server/main.js`.